Nooberieno/DnD-Homebrew/content/classes-subclasses/fighter.md

 At 15th level, your physical abilities reach their peak, allowing you to perform feats that defy common understanding.

-1. You can use your action to make a single attack that ignores resistance and immunity to nonmagical damage.
-You can use this feature a number of times equal to your Strength modifier (minimum of 1), and regain all uses after a long rest.
-2. You gain a +2 bonus to your Dexterity saving throws and initiative rolls.
-3. When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
+When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 Once you use this feature, you can't use it again until you finish a long rest.

 {% end %}